Turmeric is generally considered safe. At extremely high doses, it may only cause mild discomfort.

 1. About 2% Oxalate May Encourage Kidney Stones

 In about 80% cases of kidney stones, the stones are calcium oxalate crystals.
-Because of this, those with
+Because of this, those with a history of calcium oxalate stones are asked to limit their intake of oxalate-rich foods like apricots and dark green leafy vegetables.

 While turmeric carries only about 2% oxalate, in rare cases, it may be a problem for those who are inherently susceptible to developing kidney stones.
 Considering the amount of dietary turmeric normally consumed, it is unlikely for turmeric to be a trigger for kidney stones, but it may support the growth of stones already formed.